Overview

 Structured questions vs essays

-Point-based questions (sciences, short economics): marks map to bullets.
+For Cambridge Cambridge mark scheme, point-based questions (sciences, short economics): marks map to bullets.
 Match each bullet in the scheme to a sentence in your answer.

 Band-based essays: schemes describe levels.
 Read the difference between Band 2 and Band 3 — usually quality of evaluation, not word count.